MelanieMessih/SVVR---Brain-Plasticity/README.md

-# SVVR-Brain-Plasticity
+# Brain Plasticity

-### Bachelor project
+### Scientific Visualization & Virtual Reality - visualization project
-- Bachelor programme: Chemistry (joint degree UvA/VU)
+- University of Amsterdam
-- Duration: 3 months (April 2023 - June 2023)
+- November 2023 - December 2023

 # Molecular fingerprints
 In this study, an algorithm was developed that automatically calculates, selects, and combines molecular fingerprints from SMILES, and utilizes them to generate an optimized random forest regression model for the prediction of any target property.